without Internet Explorer,

 Much like us as a species, the genre of heavy metal can be traced back to one single ancestor.
-All metal bands of today and those of the past would not exist and were not affected by Black Sabbath.
-This single ancestor found it's roots in blues, rock and even jazz, and all of these interesting types of music and there attributes are present in "The Rebel."
+All metal bands of today and those of the past would not exist without heavy metal's first band: Black Sabbath.
+This single ancestor found its roots in blues, rock, and even jazz, and all of these interesting types of music and there attributes are present in "The Rebel."
 A 100% is too low of a score for this band in my opinion, but I will have to remain as factual and unbiased as possible.
 The influence of 60's bands like Cream and the Yardbirds was definitely present on this recording as well as the Beatles-esque piano, vocal harmonies, and song structure.
-Although "The Rebel" doesn't sound ahead of it's time, it is a formidable opponent against these bands and artists similar to them in terms of it's overall sound.
+Although "The Rebel" doesn't sound ahead of its time, it is a formidable opponent against these bands and artists similar to them in terms of its overall sound.

 But let's talk about the music itself.
 Tony Iommi shows his first true colors with his flowing and fuzzy guitar riffs.
 He is the inventor of this aggressive way of playing, but ironically enough, "The Rebel" is anything but aggressive.
 It sounds like a ballad.
 I think that this "calm before the storm" of sorts works well for Black Sabbath fans, as it contradicts the more abrasive sound of Black Sabbath's first full-length album, Black Sabbath.
 There is even a lick from Iommi's solo in "War Pigs" towards the end of the song.
 This would foreshadow the changes to come in the band's sound.